RealPolynobel/SoundMirror/README.md

 THAANK YOU

-This was coded with the help of chatgpt so vibe coding beware.
+While I can code in C# I don't understand audio drivers for the life of me so this was coded with the help of ChatGPT so vibe coding beware.